 The Training Associate (TA) is responsible for supporting The Network/La Red’s education team with curriculum building, and coordination and co-facilitation of our provider and community training, as well as our train-the-trainers program, Partner Abuse Community Education (PACE).
 In addition, the TA supports survivor graduates of our Survivor Leadership Series in bringing the issue of partner abuse to our communities by helping them coordinate their own events.

-- Co-facilitate trainings in English and Spanish for community groups and providers.
+- Co-facilitate trainings for community groups and providers.

 - Oversee training materials including developing/updating training and technical assistance materials.